leejoonli/code-every-day/log.md

 ## Thoughts

 Fixed a lot of bugs in the caluclator app.
 Added some functionality but now it's causing some bugs and not sure how to fix.
 Will continue to work on this application.

+# Day 167 (8/16/2022)

+## C#

+Worked on the calculator app.

+## Thoughts

+Added some features on the calculator app.
+Added a divde into 1, square, square root, and fixed more bugs.